Information Technology (EN) fulltime

 Year two

 In the second year, we dive deeper into the subject matter, and you learn how to program for the Web and in JAVA.
-The projects focus on NoSQL, web applications and API programming, and you complete a code generation project that integrates both front-end and back-end.
+The projects focus on NoSQL, web applications and API programming, and you complete a project that integrates both front-end and back-end.
 In addition to technical subjects, communication skills, English, social-ethical, privacy aspects and desk research also come into play.

 Second-year IT courses